Particle-Network/particle-solana-nft-web-demo/README.md

 yarn install
 ```

-If you don't have a Particle Network account, please register on the [Particle Network Dashboard](https://dashboard.particle.network/), And create a project and an app.
+✏ Set your Particle Network configuration in **.env**.
+If you don't have a Particle Network account, please register on the [Particle Network Dashboard](https://dashboard.particle.network/), then create a project and an app.

-Set your particle network configuration in **.env**

 ```bash
 NEXT_PUBLIC_PROJECT_ID='Your Particle Network project id'